okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 ### Conditions Object

-The Conditions object specifies the conditions that must be met during Rule Set evaluation in order for that Rule to be applied.
+The Conditions object specifies the conditions that must be met during Policy evaluation in order for that Rule to be applied.
 All conditions must be met in order to apply the requirements for a given rule.
 The conditions which can be used with a particular Rule depends on the Rule type.

 #### Conditions properties